 Have you ever seen majestic mountains and tranquil valleys, winding rivers, and endless forests that take your breath away?
 There are many places like that on Earth.
 The unique territories it is crucial to keep pristine are on the list of UNESCO World Natural Heritage Sites.
 It currently lists 203 sites, 10 of which are in Russia.
 Don't think that's not much: Russia is the fourth country in the world in terms of such numbers.

-Those places are not just preciously beautiful, they are also home to many animal and plant species, some of which are rare or even endemic, i.e. you will not find them anywhere else in the world.
-To be included in the list, a site must meet at least one of the criteria below:
+World Heritage Sites in Russia are not just preciously beautiful, they are also home to many animal and plant species, some of which are rare or even endemic, i.e. you will not find them anywhere else in the world.
+To be included in the UNESCO list, a site must meet at least one of the criteria below:

 ● (VII) to contain superlative natural phenomena or areas of exceptional natural beauty and aesthetic importance